SpecFlowOSS/SpecFlowWiki/Hooks.md

 }
 ```

-For the scenario, scenarioblock or step events, the following tags are considered:
+For the scenario, scenarioblock or step hooks, the following tags are considered:

 * tags defined for the feature
 * tags defined for the scenario